DmitryKhristenko/DmitryKhristenko/README.md

  ## <p align="center"> Hi there 👋 I'm Dmitry 👨‍💻 </p>
  ### <p align="center"> iOS developer from Saint Petersburg

-Prior to this, I worked as a lawyer for a few years.
-On my last job I worked closely with colleagues from the IT-department and wrote a master's thesis about a digital smart contracts, which is one of the reasons why I decided to change my profession.
 I always try to learn new technologies to fulfill my curiosity and increase my skill set.
 My passion and motivation while developing any project is its impact on humankind.
 I love to work on projects which can make world better and will always be open to such oppurtunities!